analogdevicesinc/VSCode-Maxim/readme.md

 Additionally, the "core" `Makefile` will come pre-configured for a specific target microcontroller and Board Support Package (BSP).
 The default BSP will match the main EVKIT for the device.
 In VSCode-Maxim, the two [Basic Config Options](#basic-config-options) can be used to easily override the target microcontroller and BSP.
 These options are passed to `make` on the command-line when the ["Build" task](#build-tasks) is run.

-For more advanced build configuration, `project.mk` should be used.
+For more advanced build configuration, configuration variables should be used.

 ### How to Set a Configuration Variable